 Well, if a person is dead there is no way to get information from his mind.
 But yes, you can recover and save the data on your Samsung Galaxy smartphones.
 There are many data recovery softwares available that could help you to recover your data from Samsung Galaxy smartphone.
 We will discuss some of the ways by which we can recover data saved on your Samsung Galaxy smartphone.

-dr.fone - Recover (Android) is the world's 1st Android file recovery software designed to recover files from Android phones and tablets.
+dr.fone - Data Recovery (Android) is the world's 1st Android file recovery software designed to recover files from Android phones and tablets.
 Now it supports more than 2000 Android devices and various Android OS versions.

 World's 1st data retrieval software for broken Android devices.